 Social media marketing –

 Practically everyone uses some form of social media.
 But marketers no longer get lots of organic traffic from posting.
 Social media has evolved as a “pay to play” platform.
 Fortunately, advertising on it remains affordable and flexible.
 Social media offers the ability to focus on narrow target audiences.
 Social media marketing strategies have tremendous potential for artists.
-Done correctly, it drives traffic, raises awareness, builds lists, sells art, and gets your content read.
+Done correctly drives traffic, raises awareness, builds lists, sells art, and gets your content read.

 Google delivers 53% of all internet traffic.
 More than all social media combined.
-However, don’t make it a top priority at first.
+However, please don’t make it a top priority at first.
 The problem with SEO is the fierce competition for the best keywords.
 It can take months to rank on long-tail keywords, if ever.
 The most desirable high traffic terms go to major media players.

 Search engine marketing –